The Truth About Castor Oil for Hair Growth

 So we’ve explained why we don’t think castor oil is a great remedy for hair growth, which probably leaves you wondering what natural ingredients will in fact help your hair.

 Let’s start with ingredients that work similarly to how castor oil is supposed to work: anti-inflammatories.
-When the hair follicles are soothed they are in a better position to keep making hair, but there are plenty of anti-inflammatory natural compounds that are a lot more pleasant to use than castor oil, like full-spectrum hemp (14) and turmeric (15).
-Both of these ingredients can penetrate into the hair follicle, especially when they are micro-encapsulated, like the Vegamour Gro+ series of hair, lash, and brow serums (16).
+When the hair follicles are soothed they are in a better position to keep making hair, but there are plenty of anti-inflammatory natural compounds that are a lot more pleasant to use than castor oil, like full-spectrum hemp and turmeric.
+Both of these ingredients can penetrate into the hair follicle, especially when they are micro-encapsulated, like the VEGAMOUR GRO+ collection of hair, lash and brow serums.

-Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like the DHT blocker red clover (17) extract which we use in our GRO Hair Serum (18), or the DHT blocker saw palmetto (19) which was combined with antioxidants and hair-boosting B vitamins in the GRO Hair Boost Adaptogen Supplement.
-(20) Adding a hair serum to encourage visibly longer hair is one of the easiest ways to maximize your hair routine.
+Beyond this, we also prefer ingredients that have been proven to help with hair growth through well-understood mechanisms, like red clover extract which is featured in GRO Hair Serum.
+Adding a hair serum to encourage thicker, fuller looking hair is one of the easiest ways to maximize your hair routine.